 Joshua Williams: Sure, thank you, Jerry.
 And thanks for the invitation to the podcast.
 I joined Petra about 12 years ago as a PHP developer.
-So at the time, Petra had just launched a new eCommerce storefront built on Magento, then, and I was brought on to help, you know, do the programming for that add-on features, do the maintenance as well as some of our other web properties.
+So at the time, Petra had just launched a new eCommerce storefront built on Magento, and I was brought on to help do the programming for that add-on features, do the maintenance, as well as some of our other web properties.
 So my background is a lot more on the technical marketing side.

-But through that, as digital became a kind of a bigger and bigger deal at Petra, we were doing more and more sales through our website, marketing was going more and more online, I kind of continued to sort of move up in the marketing department, take on more responsibilities, kind of running more of all those processes.
+But through that, as digital became a kind of a bigger and bigger deal at Petra, we were doing more and more sales through our website, marketing was going more and more online.
+I continued to move up in the marketing department, take on more responsibilities, running more of all those processes.

-Now, 12 years ago, when I joined, our primary marketing vehicle was a 1200 page catalogs that we put out twice a year, and were sending out to thousands of different addresses across the country.
+12 years ago, when I joined, our primary marketing vehicle was a 1200-page catalog that we put out twice a year and were sending out to thousands of different addresses across the country.
 And that was an enormous expense and was becoming an older and older marketing tactic.

 So over time, we have transitioned away from that.
 Today, we are not sending out any of those catalogs.
-We do all of our marketing through online channels, we do it through our website, social, email, and Google AdWords.
-So our entire marketing spent at this point has transitioned into digital and online efforts.
+We do all of our marketing through online channels: website, social, email, and Google AdWords.
+So our entire marketing spending at this point has transitioned into digital and online efforts.
 And that was definitely a big change for us that has worked out well over the years.

 Jary Carter: Thank you so much.
-Kurt, give me a little bit of your background.
-So I want to give you the opportunity to introduce yourself as well.
+Kurt, I want to give you the opportunity to introduce yourself as well.

-Kurt Hoffman: Yeah, thanks.
-So basically, last 15-16 years, I’ve worked in the digital marketing space, both on the B2B side as well as the B2B2C side.
+Kurt Hoffman: For the last 15-16 years, I’ve worked in the digital marketing space, both on the B2B side as well as the B2B2C side.
 Our company has primarily been a big producer and builder of complex websites.
 So what we do a lot is once we have those tools for our clients, our team markets them and uses them to their fullest extent.
-So my background basically is in all of the digital marketing aspects, both B2B and B2C side.
+So my background is basically in all of the digital marketing aspects, both B2B and B2C side.

 Jary Carter: Very good.
-Well, I want to jump in.
-I want to look at the last three to five years, because I think a lot of people there’s been a lot of shifts happening over the last, let’s say three years.
-And maybe I’ll start with you in this Kurt how has marketing changed in wholesale and B2B commerce over the last three years from your perspective?
+Looking at the last three to five years, how has marketing changed in wholesale and B2B commerce from your perspective?

 Kurt Hoffman: That’s a good question.
-We’ve seen a huge acceleration into digital and less than, like the traditional print that’s been happening for quite some time.
-What we’ve seen in the last three to five years is the elephant in the room was, you know, COVID, right, a global pandemic and we had this massive shift of people being able to see each other in person and travel and being able to go to trade shows and being able to do a lot of that kind of offline selling.
-And it migrated in the B2B space into digital interactions, whether that’s web conferences, or whether that’s customizing tools and your web experience and your marketing experience to be all online.
+We’ve seen a huge acceleration into digital.
+Due to the elephant in the room, meaning COVID, we had this massive shift of people being able to see each other in person and travel and being able to go to trade shows and do a lot of that offline selling.
+It all migrated into digital interactions, whether that’s web conferences or whether that’s customizing your web experience and your marketing experience to be all online.

-At our company, we saw a lot of tried and true traditional companies coming to us and saying “We really need to step up our presence here, budget shifted, idea shifted, interaction shifted.”
+At our company, we saw a lot of tried and true traditional companies coming to us and saying “We really need to step up our presence online.
+Budget shifted, idea shifted, interaction shifted.”

 I think the ability to be comfortable making purchases in the B2B space online instead of through a vendor has accelerated in the last three to five years.
 So now you have these sophisticated tools, and you have these sophisticated abilities to market.

 Jary Carter: Interesting.
-How does that resonate with your experience, Josh, like what have you seen over the last few years?
+How does that resonate with your experience, Josh?
+What have you seen over the last few years?

 Josh Williams: Yeah, I would definitely agree with all that.
 The digital side has picked up in a big way.
-For us I mentioned earlier, all of our marketing efforts at this point are going through various digital channels.
-And then I think just from a buying online experience, you have to pay a lot more attention to the customer experience on your site now than maybe you did 10 years ago.
+For us, as I mentioned earlier, all of our marketing efforts at this point are going through various digital channels.
+And then I think just from a buying online experience perspective, you have to pay a lot more attention to the customer experience on your site now than maybe you did 10 years ago.

-Most of your competition is going to have really great websites built on platforms like Oro, that give you a really nice customer experience.
-So you really have to be very mindful today of what the experience is like on your website, you know, what is your product information up to date?
+Most of your competition is going to have great websites built on platforms like Oro, that give you a nice customer experience.
+So you have to be very mindful today of what the experience is like on your website.
+Is your product information up to date?
 Are you letting your customers know everything about the product that they need to know, in order to make a purchasing decision?
 Can they get through your website quickly and easily?
 They tend to be very busy people who are trying to get on and off your website and make a purchase as quickly as possible.

-I think those kinds of things were probably the biggest mindset shift we’ve had is really having to focus on that and make sure that the experience is as good as it can be.
+I think those kinds of things were probably the biggest mindset shift we’ve had, having to focus on that and make sure that the experience is as good as it can be.
 And that you’re not taking that for granted.
 Because it’s much more competitive.
 It’s much more difficult today than it was 10 years ago.

-There’s so many different players involved in your company, you really need to make sure that everybody is on the same page that everybody has the same goals in mind, and that they’re all being driven from leadership to embrace these changes, because it’s always really easy to kind of get stuck into what you’ve been doing for the past several years.
+There are so many different players involved in your company; you need to make sure that everybody is on the same page, that everybody has the same goals in mind, and that they’re all being driven by leadership to embrace these changes because it’s always easy to get stuck into what you’ve been doing for the past several years.

-And even if you see the value of some sort of digital initiative, you might not embrace that because you just you have what’s worked for you in the past.
-And if you’re not being incentivized by leadership in order to pursue those new initiatives, then it’s easy to just let them sit aside.
+Even if you see the value of some digital initiative, you might not embrace that because you just you have what’s worked for you in the past.
+If you’re not being incentivized by leadership in order to pursue those new initiatives, then it’s easy to just let them sit aside.

-So I think it does start there when it starts with leadership, making sure they’re on the same page and then going from there, it’s really helpful to have a point person in the company who is doing all the day to day, like figuring out what is our strategy was our tactics, making sure that everybody is following the same game plan and that all the different departments involved are coordinated on the same page.
+So I think it does start with leadership, making sure they’re on the same page.
+Then going from there, it’s helpful to have a point person in the company who is doing all the day-to-day, like figuring out the strategy and tactics and making sure that everybody is following the same game plan.
+That all the different departments involved are coordinated.

-Because another thing if you’re putting out a new, some sort of an initiative, and maybe it touches a part of the company that you’re not aware of.
-It can be really easy to come up with an idea that impacts finance or sales or it in some way that you just did not anticipate.
-And so having the person who’s coordinating all that is really important.
-And also, again, come back to leadership, making sure that leadership is backing that and making it a priority for the company as well.
+If you’re putting out a new initiative, it may be touching a part of the company that you’re not aware of.
+It can be easy to come up with an idea that impacts finance or sales or in some way that you just did not anticipate.
+So having a person who’s coordinating all that is critical.

-Jary Carter: So I’m hearing which makes a lot of sense.
-It’s like logical, right?
-It’s like this mix of like executive alignment, executive buy-in, somebody actually executing the work that is going to run it to ground and be fully coordinated across the organization like it.
+Jary Carter: Yes, it makes a lot of sense; this mix of executive alignment, executive buy-in, and somebody actually executing the work to be fully coordinated across the organization.

 Anything to add to that, Kurt, from your perspective?